amitrajaraman/notes/hs-101/macro.md

 # Lecture 24

 The GDP is the output produced within some geographic location.
 The GNI/GNP (_Gross National Income/Product_) is the output produced by the citizens of a geographic region.
 This value must be remitted back to the country.
+It is the total income earned by permanent residents of the country (nationals).

 $$\text{GNP} = \text{GDP} + \text{Factor payments from abroad} - \text{Factor payments to abroad}$$